French Indochina in World War II: Vichy agreements with Japan about Indochina

-Vichy France signed the Protocol Concerning Joint Defense and Joint Military Cooperation on July 29th.
+Vichy France signed the Protocol Concerning Joint Defense and Joint Military Cooperation on July 29.
 This agreement defined the Franco-Japanese relationship for Indochina, until the Japanese abrogated it in March 1945.
 It gave the Japanese a total of eight airfields, allowed them to have more troops present, and to use the Indochinese financial system, in return for a fragile French autonomy.
 In December, 24,000 Japanese troops sailed from Vietnam to Malaya.

 1942

-The Chinese organized the Dong Min Hoi (DMH) coalition to gain intelligence from Indochina, a coalition dominated by the VNQDĐ.
-The only actual assets in Indochina, however, were Viet Minh.
+The Chinese organized the Đồng minh hội (ĐMH) coalition to gain intelligence from Indochina, a coalition dominated by the VNQDĐ.
+The only actual assets in Indochina, however, were Việt Minh.